Batch is a West-African Griot, a storyteller through his music and dance. His mother, grandmother, and those before them had been singers.

 - Stefano Vandelli, Kora, n’goni and vocals

 Batch Gueye Band makes for an amazing and energetic live performance!
-The band has played in various large events including the WOMAD festival in Malmesburg UK, Glastonbury Festival of Contemporary Performing Arts, Houston Festival in the US; and Globalitica Festival in Warsaw, Poland to name a few.
+The band has played in various large events including the WOMAD festival, Glastonbury Festival, Houston Festival in the US; and Globalitica Festival in Warsaw, Poland to name a few.

 - In Senegal, Batch Gueye was taught in traditional Senegalese Dance at the Centro Cultural Regional Blaise Senghor, Dakar, Senegal.
-Batch studied and mastered traditional Baye Fall song in Diourble, Senegal.
-Batch ran his own dance company and performed for many famous Senegalese artists including Youssou N’Dour, Baaba Maal, Cheikh Lo, and Coumba Gawlo.
+Batch studied and mastered traditional Baye Fall song in Diourbel, Senegal.
+By age 16, Batch ran his own dance company Group Assane Thiam and performed for many famous Senegalese artists including Youssou N’Dour, Baaba Maal, Cheikh Lo, and Coumba Gawlo.

 - In 2008 he won the Senegalese selection for the hit dance show “Afrika!Afrika!” bringing him to Europe as professional dancer.